 Pursuant to the requirements of the Securities Exchange Act of 1934, the trustee (or other persons who administer the Plan) have duly caused this report to be signed on its behalf by the undersigned hereunto duly authorized.

-By: /s/ DEREK N. DOYLE

-Derek N. Doyle

-Vice President Controller and Chief Accounting Officer
+LOUISIANA-PACIFIC 401(k) AND PROFIT SHARING PLAN By: /s/ DEREK N. DOYLE Derek N. Doyle Vice President, Controller and Chief Accounting Officer